 You can think of the need for uniqueness as the desire to differentiate oneself from others through buying and using alternative consumer goods.

-As a result, people may avoid both the majority and minority options to avoid being seen as either a sheep or a weirdo.
+As a result, people may avoid both the majority and minority options to avoid being seen as either a sheep or straight-up weirdo.

 Gucci’s 2018 fall collection for men

-A brand that likes to help individuals counter conformity is Gucci.
-It’s everything but common to see outfits like the one in the picture above.
-They embrace the non-conformity and should, as long as they do this, never use social proof messages for their products or their brand.
+Gucci embraces non-conformity and should, as long as they continue to do this, not use social proof marketing messages for their products or their brand.

 Cognitive dissonance is the mental discomfort one gets when their actions don’t align with their beliefs.
 Or when that person has two contradicting beliefs.

-For example, if someone bought an item (believes it is special) because it was exclusive, and it later becomes popular (meaning it’s not that special anymore), it will probably not sit well with them, eventually leading them to like it less.
+For example, if someone bought an item (believes it’s special) because it was exclusive, and it later becomes popular (meaning it’s not that special anymore), it probably won’t sit too well with them, eventually leading them to like it less.

-Fun side note, in 2016 I once reached out to Wikipedia to point this out.
-Unfortunately, all I received was an email saying thanks for the suggestion… with no further adjustments to the message up to this day.
+In 2016 I reached out to Wikipedia to point this out.
+Unfortunately, all I received was an email saying thanks for the suggestion… with no further adjustments to the message up to this day...

 But first, a quick definition by Hofstede himself: